 Jishuken is a Japanese term translates to autonomy, and is often referred to as “autonomous study groups” in English.
 While other Lean strategies or efforts are carried out by frontline employees and entry-level supervisors, Jishuken encourages managers to collaborate on a more personal and direct level.
 Jishuken directly involves those who are managers or on a leadership team, all the way up to the CEO, with the continuous improvement strategies in their department.

-To understand this Lean concept a little better, take a look at Toyota’s steps in their own Jishuken process:
+To understand this Lean concept a little better, take a look at Toyota’s steps in their own Jishuken process.
+Jisuken was originally developed by Toyota’s Operations Management Consulting Division but it is now used in Japanese companies and Lean organizations alike.
+Toyota’s steps for the Jishuken process are:

 - Area for improvement: Managers will identify a specific area where improvement is needed.